coreinfrastructure/best-practices-badge/background.md

 Entire new classes of security problems have been found during our audit, and often source code which had been audited earlier needs re-auditing with these new flaws in mind.
-Code often gets audited multiple times, and by multiple people with different auditing skills...
+Code is often audited multiple times, and by multiple people with different auditing skills...
 During our ongoing auditing process we find many bugs, and endeavor to fix them even though exploitability is not proven."